V4Fire/Client/src/core/component/directives/README.md

 ## Optional directives

-* `core/component/directives/bind-with` - this module provides a directive to bind a component template element to some property or event.
+* `core/component/directives/bind-with` - this module provides a directive to bind a component template element to some property or event;
+* `core/component/directives/on-resize` - this module provides a directive to watch element resizing.